kevinkahn/softconsole/docs/useagenotes.md

     behavior:
       * Verify = 1: displays a confirmation screen before running the program.
 The messages on the confirmation screen can be customized with the GoMsg and/or NoGoMsg parameters.
-      * Blink = n: provide visual feedback when when the runthen is issued by blinking the key n times.
+      * Blink = n: provide visual feedback when the runthen is issued by blinking the key n times.
 (For VARKEY the key will blink if you have not yet seen it with its current value, even if that value had been previously set while another screen was showing on the console.)
       * FastPress = 1: requires a quick double tap to activate the key.
 (Note not applicable to the ONOFF keys since there a double press corresponds to issuing a fast on or off to the device).